Connect with us

 on

 Let me just start by saying this: it’s almost impossible to write a review of The Eras Tour without repeating what’s already been said.
-Whether you’ve seen the movie that premiered in October 2023 or seen endless TikToks and tweets raving about it, this tour has transcended just being a concert—it’s a cultural phenomenon.
+Whether you’ve seen the movie that premiered in October 2023 or seen endless TikToks and tweets raving about it, this tour has transcended just being a concert.
+It’s now a cultural phenomenon.
 But as I sat down to write about the first of Taylor Swift’s three sold-out shows at BC Place and the last Friday show of The Eras Tour ever, I realized the best way to capture what makes this experience special is not just by recapping the music (though I’ll do that too!) but by focusing on the atmosphere and the magic of the night.

 The evening began with a land acknowledgment, recognizing that Vancouver is situated on the unceded traditional territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.
 It was a meaningful moment that set the tone for an inclusive and respectful experience.